MrKai77/Luminare/Sources/Luminare/Luminare.docc/Main Window/Sidebar/LuminareSidebarSection.md

     @Column {
         ![LuminareSidebarSection](LuminareSidebarSection)

-        > Due to **Xcode Previews** bugs, the active borders of the tabs cannot be captured.
+        > Due to some unexpected behaviors in **Xcode Previews,** this screenshot is manually captured.
     }
 }